isaac-sim/IsaacLab/docs/source/setup/faq.rst

 This has happened in the past with other simulators, and we believe that it is not the best way to move forward as a community.

-Orbit provides an open-sourced platform for the community to drive progress with consolidated efforts toward designing benchmarks and robot learning systems as a joint initiative.
+Isaac Lab provides an open-sourced platform for the community to drive progress with consolidated efforts toward designing benchmarks and robot learning systems as a joint initiative.
 This allows us to reuse existing components and algorithms, and to build on top of each other's work.
 Doing so not only saves time and effort, but also allows us to focus on the more important aspects of research.
-Our hope with Orbit is that it becomes the de-facto platform for robot learning research and an environment *zoo* that leverages Isaac Sim.
+Our hope with Isaac Lab is that it becomes the de-facto platform for robot learning research and an environment *zoo* that leverages Isaac Sim.
 As the framework matures, we foresee it benefitting hugely from the latest simulation developments (as part of internal developments at NVIDIA and collaborating partners) and research in robotics.

-We are already working with labs in universities and research institutions to integrate their work into Orbit and hope that others in the community will join us too in this effort.
-If you are interested in contributing to Orbit, please reach out to us at `email <mailto:mittalma@ethz.ch>`_.
+We are already working with labs in universities and research institutions to integrate their work into Isaac Lab and hope that others in the community will join us too in this effort.
+If you are interested in contributing to Isaac Lab, please reach out to us.

 .. _PhysX: https://developer.nvidia.com/physx-sdk